 What is Spirit Art?
-Portraits of loved one from beyond the grave
+Portraits of loved ones from beyond the grave.

 We can understand this more deeply by looking at different ways artists and creative people work with inspiration and energy.